 East West Fertility uses Acupuncture, Chinese Herbal Medicine and Nutritional therapies as an adjunct approach to assist a patient trying to conceive and boost their overall wellness.

 Jenny works with patients to ensure a comfortable, clean and relaxing environment in which patients can discuss their reproductive health concerns and how East West Fertility’s range of adjunct treatments may assist them to manage their journey to conception and wellness.

 Many male patients have come to East West Fertility concerned about:

 - poor volume

 - abnormal morphology (shape)

-Sperm usually takes about 90 days to mature, so regular acupuncture treatment is recommended for at least three months to promote the production of healthy sperm.
+Sperm usually takes about 90 days to mature, so regular Acupuncture is recommended for at least three months to help promote the production of healthy sperm.

 Studies by Pei et al in 2005, Siterman et al in 1997 & 2000, and Gerhard et al. in 1992 all demonstrated that acupuncture improves the quality and quantity of sperm.
 The authors of all studies observed that acupuncture is an effective method to improve sperm parameters.
 A 2002 study led by Zhang showed the positive effect of acupuncture on assisted reproduction and Intracytoplasmic Sperm Injection (ICSI).

 One of the authors of the 2005 study asserted:

 ‘In conjunction with ART or even for reaching natural fertility potential, acupuncture treatment is a simple, non-invasive method that can improve sperm quality’.
 (Dr Jian Pei, Fertility and Sterility, July 2005, Vol 84, Issue1, pp. 141-7)